-There are currently 980,034 Sunworks shares held short by investors – that's known as Sunworks's "short interest".
-This figure is 59.3% down from 2.4 million last month.
+There are currently 4.2 million Sunworks shares held short by investors – that's known as Sunworks's "short interest".
+This figure is 10.7% down from 4.8 million last month.

 There are a few different ways that this level of interest in shorting Sunworks shares can be evaluated.

 Sunworks's "short interest ratio" (SIR)